-Throughout much of Colorado, November starts off as one of the better buying seasons for people looking to own a home.
-Sellers get to enjoy the annual sales boom in July, which is often the best time to sell a home, with excellent weather enticing transplants to relocate.
+Throughout much of Colorado, fall starts off as one of the better buying seasons for people hoping to own a home.
+Sellers get to enjoy the annual sales boom in July, which is often the best time to sell a home with excellent weather enticing transplants to relocate.
 But patient buyers know that the “left over” homes, the ones that didn’t make the cut in the summer sales frenzy, will likely have received a price drop and the owners might be more negotiable.
-Don’t get me wrong, the statistics still show that days on market, while creeping up, are still low.
+Don’t get me wrong, the statistics still show that days on market are still low.
 However, most of our Colorado Springs military members are settled and kids are in school.
 This is when the market takes a breather and prices calm down a bit.
 After the historically low inventory of the last several months, we are beginning to see a slight increase in the number of homes for sale in Colorado Springs.
 But we still need about twice as many homes for sale than we currently have to balance out the market.
 Below you’ll some tried and true tips to optimize your home without spending a ton of money before you list.

 Brighten the Mood

 Fall light is changing how your home shows.
 Replacing old or color-clashing light fixtures is a fairly cheap option.
-Install dimming overhead lights in the living room, and replace ancient light fixtures outside with motion detecting adapters.
-Another thing to consider is adding overhead fans into each bedroom or living area.
+Install dimming overhead lights in the living room and replace ancient light fixtures outside with motion detecting adapters.
+Another thing to consider is adding overhead fans to each bedroom or living area.
 This helps move air around during the cold and warm months, and is another lighting option.

 Have a Clear View

 Replacing any cracked, dinged up or otherwise unseemly windows is a good idea.
-Try to also get energy efficient windows as a selling point to resist heat in the summer and retain it in the winter.
+Energy efficient windows are a selling point that resist heat in the summer and retain it in the winter.
 It’ll help the new home owner with their utility costs.
 Shiny windows inspire confidence that a home owner has taken care of their property.
 Just avoid any tacky, customized or oddly shaped options.

 Now that the windows are clear and sparkling, make sure you don’t cover them up with heavy drapery but just add a bit of accent window coverings.

 Odors can turn buyers off almost instantly.
-I had buyers not even wanting to see a home because they were “greeted” at the entrance with a strong smell.
-So let’s take care of that.
+I have had buyers that don’t want to go past the front door because they were “greeted” at the entrance with a strong smell.

 Mop the Walls

 You might not notice it, but walls attract a lot of grime.
 Black smudges from greasy hands stain walls, especially near doorways.
-Nobody wants to see a pristine white wall scarred by a tar-like smear, so don’t let them.
 Grab your floor mop, put on a clean mop head, add some cleaning product and a smidgen of bleach and then you’re ready to clean.
 Wipe down the walls from base to ceiling with your odd-smelling soapy concoction, and with enough scrubbing the dark stains will erase.

 Eliminate the perception of clutter and add a bit more space to your cramped kitchen and living rooms by mounting blinds, paper towel racks and dish cloth holders.
 The general rule is if the appliance has a screw, then screw it.
 Torque that shiny piece of metal so it lays flush with whatever it is holding up.